epinio/docs/docs/howtos/install_epinio_on_rancher.md

 ## Kubernetes cluster

 The two supported methods are to either deploy a new cluster or to import an existing one into Rancher.
-The steps to take for either method are detailed in the Rancher documentation (See `Cluster Provisioning`).</br>
+The steps to take for either method are detailed in the Rancher documentation (See `Cluster Provisioning`).<br />
 *While it is possible (for development) to deploy Epinio on the same node where Rancher is installed, this requires more steps and is not supported by Rancher either.*

 ### Rancher settings

-At the time of writing, Epinio is not included in the latest stable Rancher version.</br>
+At the time of writing, Epinio is not included in the latest stable Rancher version.<br />
-This means that you have to update two settings in your Rancher dashboard.</br>
+This means that you have to update two settings in your Rancher dashboard.<br />
-Go to `Global settings` > `Advanced settings`  and update the following settings:</br>
+Go to `Global settings` > `Advanced settings`  and update the following settings:<br />

 | | |
 |--|--|